kickstartDS/kickstartDS/packages/tools/docusaurus/docs/roadmap/index.md

 # Roadmap

 As we just released kickstartDS with the first version of this documentation, we know, that we still have to work on many details to let our documentation shine.
-As we want to explain the underlaying concepts in-depth. ake a look at each stage to see which features we've launched, worked on, or planned for future releases.
-If we're missing something, let us know at hello@kickstartds.com.
+As we want to explain the underlaying concepts in-depth.
+The roadmap shall provide an overview of the versions to inform you on what we are working on or what is in the pipe for future releases.
+If you are missing something, ping us at hello@kickstartds.com or [text us on Discord](https://discord.gg/mwKzD5gejY).

+## Planned

+- [ ] Full check accessibility
+- [ ] Complete Documentation
+- [ ] Add Concepts
+- [ ] Add more guides
+- [ ] Refine roadmap

-## v2.0
+## v2.0 (current version)

+- [x] Open Source release

 ## v1.5